rhempel/adaptabuild-example/README.md

 ## What is `adaptabuild`?

-The `adaptabuild` system is really three components that work together to make setting up an Embedded Systems Devlopment environment much less complex, no matter which OS your host computer runs - Linux, Windows, or MacOS.
+The `adaptabuild` system is really three components that work together to make setting up an Embedded Systems Development environment much less complex, no matter which OS your host computer runs - Linux, Windows, or MacOS.

 The three components are:

-1. A Docker image (~2.2 GB) based on Ubuntu:22.04-LTS that has everything needed to develop, test, debug, and document an ARM Cortex project from the Linux command line.
+1. A Docker/Podman image (~2.2 GB) based on Ubuntu:22.04-LTS that has
+   everything needed to develop, test, debug, and document an ARM Cortex project from the Linux command line.

-2. A VSCode Devcontainer that is build from the Docker image that has all the plugins needed to develop, test, debug, and document an ARM Cortex project.
+2. A VSCode Devcontainer that is build from the Docker/Podman image that has all the plugins needed to develop, test, debug, and document an ARM Cortex project.
 That means VSCode *is* the IDE - you can single step your code, look at MCU registers, read/write memory, etc.

 3. An optional build system based on `make` that lets you focus on your project, not learn yet another new and more complex build